Cater 2 U: Live performances

-Cover versions
+Tributes

 Usher and Babyface performed "Cater 2 U" at the 2005 World Music Awards on August 31 as a tribute to Destiny's Child, due to their disbandment.
 Byron Flitsch of MTV described their duet as "sensual".
 In 2009, "Cater 2 U" was referenced in Lil Wayne and Drake's song "My Darlin' Baby".

 Controversy

 Chicago-based singer-songwriter Rickey Allen pushed allegations that "Cater 2 U" was inspired by a song he had composed with the same title and spelling, which was copyrighted in the mid-1990s and 2000, and performed locally during that time.
 He claimed he handed over a version to producer Maurice Joshua, who allegedly went on to cover the song with Destiny's Child.
 Joshua denied his claims, noting that he never held a copy of Allen's song.
 Allen filed a lawsuit against the group for compensation in a Chicago court in 2006 where the group was due to appear in December 10 for an eight-day trial.
 However, they managed to avoid any given court dates after their public split and agreed to settle behind closed doors.
 In early December 2009, it was confirmed by Chicago Sun-Times that the group had reached a settlement with Allen.
 His attorney Matthew Wildermuth said in a statement: "I can confirm that yes, [the case] did settle.
 All of the issues have been amicably resolved and the case is going to be dismissed.
 [Allen is] excited about being able to devote time to pursuing his musical career.
 All legal terms and agreement will not be released and the case will be dismissed by a judge".